MoMe36/NierAutomataPrototype/README.md

 * Adapt drag, gravity.

-This is, I suppose a good starting point for other projects
+This is, I suppose a good starting point for other projects.
+In any case, [here's the demo](https://youtu.be/XQz9vYEU6Js)